 If the seller defaults, the buyer has the following options:

-• Sue the seller for specific performance.
-This means that the buyer will attempt to get a Judge to order the seller to proceed with the sale of the house to the buyer.
+- Sue the seller for specific performance.
+This means the buyer will seek a Judge’s order requiring the seller to proceed with the sale of the house to the buyer.

 The seller may also be liable for paying the commissions due to the brokers.